elixir-europe/rdmkit/pages/your_role/researcher.md

 * Check out the various steps of the [RDM life cycle](index), in particular the [planning](planning) stage
 * Identify and contact the data steward in your local organisation or your national contact in the [ELIXIR](https://elixir-europe.org/about-us/how-funded/eu-projects/converge/wp1/dm-coordinators) network
-* Use local guidelines associated with the national or institutional DMP application and/or follow an introductory [training](https://tess.elixir-europe.org/search?q=Data%20Management%20Planning#materials)
 * Start planning your project taking the [DMP](data_management_plan) into account